 - 1. Layer 3 interfaces related to RSPAN VLAN should not be configured on the source, intermediate, and the destination switches, or the mirrored datagrams may be discarded. - 2.
 For the source and intermediate switches in the RSPAN connections, the native VLAN of TRUNK port cannot be configured as the RSPAN VLAN, Otherwise the RSPAN tag will be disposed before reaching the destination switches. - 3.
-The source port, in access or trunk mode, should not be added to RSPAN VLAN if advanced RSPAN mode is chosen.
-When the reflector port is used for a inter-card mirroring of CPU TX data, it must be configured as TRUNK port and allows the RSPAN VLAN data passing, the Native VLAN should not be configured as RSPAN VLAN. - 4.
+The source port, in access or trunk mode, should not be added to RSPAN VLAN if advanced RSPAN mode is chosen. - 4.
 When configuring the remote mirroring function, the network bandwidth should be considered in order to carry the network flow and the mirrored flow.